 The Bissell PowerEdge fits the bill perfectly.
 It’s a sweeper style vacuum, and the v-shaped base ensures that pet hair gets sucked into the vacuum, and not brushed to the side.
 This vacuum doesn’t require bags, which makes the product an even better value since you don’t have to buy replacement bags.

 A great feature on this vacuum that makes it perfect for pet hair is that it doesn’t have bristles.
 If you have pets and use a bristle vacuum you know that you have to clean hair from the bristles after each use.
 But not with the Bissell PowerEdge!
 No bristles means less hassle for you.
 That feature also makes it very safe for delicate wood flooring.

 Who would love this vacuum?
 Anyone with pets who has exclusively hard floors (with some low pile rugs).
-If you have mostly hardwood floor, I suggest you check out my post on the best vacuum for hardwood floors
+If you have mostly hardwood floors, I suggest you check out my post on the best vacuum for hardwood floors.

 Who shouldn’t buy this vacuum?
 Anyone with carpet.
 You really need a bristle vacuum with powerful suction to pull out pet hair from carpet.